SimplexDevelopment/FreedomNetworkSuite/README.md

 - [SLF4J] for logging
 - [Paper] for the server implementation
 - [Kyori Adventure] for chat formatting
-- [Reflections API] for reflections
+- [ClassGraph] for runtime class searching functionality

 # Developers